 Cross the Rio Grande Gorge Bridge

 Back on Highway US 64 heading into Taos, the mesa abruptly gives way.
 You’ll drive across the 656-foot-high Rio Grande Gorge Bridge, which arches over a spectacular gorge.
 Stop on either end for a stroll across the pedestrian walkway and a heart-stopping view as you look down onto the river threading through the valley floor.
 Completed in 1965, it ranks as one of America’s top 10 highest bridges.
+It is also the longest bungee fall you can take in the US.
 If there’s time, take the easy West Rim Trail for more mind-numbing views of the steel bridge as it seemingly floats above the chasm.

 Visit the oldest community in the nation